4 Best First Places to Go While Breastfeeding

 - Finally, Feed Finder, ideal for those living in or frequently traveling to the U.K., allows moms to also share and review nearby breastfeeding and pumping locations.

-As you begin to get out and about, consider our Freestyle Flex™ breast pump for a simple yet powerful all-in-one portable pumping solution.
-Its double electric, daily use design is perfect for moms on the go and features a rechargeable battery with a 3-hour battery life - giving you the flexibility to check out that museum, go to your favorite store, or run a few errands with no worries.
+As you begin to get out and about, consider our Freestyle Hands-free breast pump for a simple yet powerful all-in-one portable pumping solution.
+Its double electric, daily use design is perfect for moms on the go and features a rechargeable battery - giving you the flexibility to check out that museum, go to your favorite store, or run a few errands with no worries.

 There are a ton of great ways to get outside and many friendly first places to go while breastfeeding, so don’t be afraid to venture out and start enjoying the world through your baby’s eyes.
 You may even encourage their early sense of exploration!
 If you have a fun suggestion that didn’t make it onto this list, share it with us.
 We love hearing from our moms around the globe.